mongodb/docs/meta.style-guide.rst

 - For longer lists and more complex lists, use bulleted items rather than integrating them inline into a sentence.

+- Do not expect that the content of any example (inline or blocked,) will be self explanatory.
+Even when it feel redundant, make sure that the function and use of every example is clearly described.

 ReStructured Text and Typesetting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~